 If you are an undergraduate and are experiencing housing insecurity or have other special circumstances that may require limited access to campus facilities or hotel housing this fall, please contact Dean Nathaniel Mays at email@example.com no later than August 10, 2020.

-Please know that, because the campus remains closed, and because we are concerned with limiting the possibility of exposure of those using campus resources, students approved for access to emergency housing will be expected to comply with all safety protocols, including not having guests on campus or in the hotel and no off-campus work.
+Because the campus remains closed, and because we are concerned with limiting the possibility of exposure of those using campus resources, students approved for access to emergency housing will be expected to comply with all safety protocols, including not having guests on campus or in the hotel and no off-campus work.

 To provide maximum flexibility, students would make arrangements for rooms and dining directly with the hotel, based on our letting the hotels know they are eligible to return to campus.